-S. Rec No. No Recommendation Status/Action Taken 1 No. Status/Action Taken 2 strengthened with professional statisticians and experts in other related fields.
+S. Rec NO. No Performandation Status/Action Takon 1 2 3 strengthened with professional sanctioned in MNCFC.
+In addition, statisticians and experts in other related fields.
 5 posts of supporting staff have been transferred from DAC to MNCFC.
 However, the Crop Forecast Co-ordination Centre (CFCC) in the DES is being managed through the staff redeployed from different divisions of the Directorate.
 11 13.
-The programme of Forecasting Agricultural output using Space, Agro-Meteorology and Land based observations (FASAL), which is experimenting the approach of Remote Sensing to estimate the area under principal crops should be actively pursued. to provide forecast of eleven crops viz. rice, jowar, maize, bajra, jute, ragi, cotton, groundnut, sugarcane, rapeseed & mustard and wheat.
+The programme of Forecasting Agricultural output using Space, Agro- Meteorology and Land based observations (FASAL), whichis experimenting the approach of Remote Sensing to estimate the area under principal crops should be actively pursued.
+The mandate of FASAL scheme is to provide forecast of eleven crops viz. rice, jowar, maize, bajra, jute, ragi, cotton, groundnut, sugarcane, rapeseed & mustard and wheat.
 Out of these, the forecast for some of the crops is prepared by MNCFC, IEE and IMD, the partner organization of FASAL.
 Follow up action is being taken to start generating forecast by the above organizations for remaining crops.
 12 14.
 The States should be assisted by the Centre in adopting the objective techniques to be developed by the National Crop Forecasting Centre (NCFC).
 The MNCFC implements the methodology for crop forecast developed by Space Application Centre (SAC).
 Some States are using their Remote Sensing Centres for crop estimation on the basis of the methodology developed by SAC, Ahmedabad.
 13 17.
 The nine-fold classification of land use should be slightly enlarged to cover two or three more categories such as social forestry, marshy and water logged land, and land under still waters, which are of common interest to the Centre and States and which can easily be identified by the patwari through visual observation.
 The definitions of the three new land use categories have been finalized by an Inter-Ministerial Committee in consultation with States.
 The States have already been requested to send the data including these three categories.
 14 18 State Governments should ensure that computerization of land records is completed expeditiously States are computerizing their land records.
 15 19 In view of wide variation between the irrigated area generated by the Ministry of Agriculture and the Ministry of Water Resources, the State Governments should make an attempt to explain and reduce the divergence, to the extent possible, through mutual consultation between the two agencies engaged in the data collection at the local level.
-Water Resources, has been resolved as per the decision taken
+The issue of wide variation between the irrigated area generated by the Ministry of Agriculture and the Ministry of Water Resources, has been resolved as per the decision taken in the 2 nd meeting of the Steering Committee for finalizing the 4 th Minor Irrigation census data, held on 18 th February, 2011 in Ministry of Water Resources, Govt of India.
+It has been decided that the figures relating to geographical area, cultivable area, net sown area and